Chicago IL 60606

 Sunghee W. Sohn

-Sunny is the first alumnus of the Firm’s Legal Education for the Advancement of Diversity and Scholarship (LEADS) Fellowship Program which began in 2011.
-LEADS is an eight-week summer program designed for diverse first and second year law students with an interest in pursuing a legal career in private practice representing employers in labor and employment matters.
+Sunny is the first alumnus of the Firm’s Legal Education for the Advancement of Diversity and Scholarship (LEADS) Fellowship Program.
+An eight-week summer program, LEADS is designed to provide a practical and hands-on experience to diverse first and second year law students interested in pursuing a legal career in management-side labor and employment.

-Sunny is fluent in Korean and can understand basic Spanish.
-She is involved in Loyola’s Civil Law Mock Trial team and a member of the Korean American Bar Association of Chicago.
+Sunny is fluent in Korean.
+She is on the Executive Board of the Korean American Bar Association of Chicago, and is a co-Vice Chair of the Labor and Employment Committee of the Chicago Bar Association’s Young Lawyers Section.
 She is also an A-cappella singer, skier, golfer, and food enthusiast.